wbreiler/killed-by-apple/README.md

 ## Acknowledgements

-Thanks to Cody Odgen, author and designer of the graveyard for the products [killed by Google](https://github.com/codyogden/killedbygoogle), that provides the skeleton for *Killed by Microsoft*.
+Thanks to Cody Odgen, author and designer of the graveyard for the products [killed by Google](https://github.com/codyogden/killedbygoogle), that provides the skeleton for *Killed by Apple*.

 ## Notes

-The practice [*Embrace, Extend, and Extinguish*](https://en.wikipedia.org/wiki/Embrace,_extend,_and_extinguish) seems to be a mantra for  Microsoft, and [many companies](https://en.wikipedia.org/wiki/List_of_mergers_and_acquisitions_by_Microsoft) fell under it.
+The practice [*Embrace, Extend, and Extinguish*](https://en.wikipedia.org/wiki/Embrace,_extend,_and_extinguish) seems to be a mantra for  Apple, and [many companies](https://en.wikipedia.org/wiki/List_of_mergers_and_acquisitions_by_Apple) fell under it.
 However, I would collect only extinguished products (digital or physical) on this page and not companies.
 So, for example, Solair, a provider of knowledge and consulting in the IoT field, is excluded.